Mohammad Tajul Islam

-Mohammad Tajul Islam (মোহাম্মদ তাজুল ইসলাম) is a Bangladeshi lawyer at the Bangladesh Supreme Court who is currently serving as the Chief Prosecutor of the International Crimes Tribunal.
+Mohammad Tajul Islam (মোহাম্মদ তাজুল ইসলাম) is a Bangladeshi lawyer at the Bangladesh Supreme Court who was the Chief Prosecutor of the International Crimes Tribunal.

 He was appointed to the position on 7 September 2024 by the newly formed interim government of Bangladesh, following the resignation of Sheikh Hasina as the Prime Minister of the country.
 Prior to his appointment, he served as a defence lawyer at the tribunal.

 Early life and education

 Islam was born on 25 March 1973 in Jamalpur District.
 He completed his Secondary School Certificate from Jamalpur Zilla School and Higher Secondary Certificate from Government Ashek Mahmud College, Jamalpur.
 He earned an LL.B.
 (Hons) in 1995 and an LL.M. in 1996 from the University of Rajshahi.

 Career

 He began his legal career in 1998 after registering with the Bangladesh Bar Council and was enrolled as an advocate of the Bangladesh Supreme Court on 30 January 1999.
 He was appointed as the Chief Prosecutor of the International Crimes Tribunal on 7 September 2024 with the status of Attorney General.